Parking at SSP

 Swim Academy memberships are counted within the paid memberships bracket but the permit for Swim Academy membership is only valid Monday to Friday.

-Parents would be able to register for a Swim Academy permit by entering the member number through Parking Eye's CPP Permit System -
+Parents would be able to register for a Swim Academy permit by entering the member number through Parking Eye's Evology Permit System -

 How will it apply to Clients & Partners?